For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 - Understand ethics and responsibility in the practice of anthropology and in our roles as citizens;

-- Understand both qualitative and quantitative research methods as they apply to anthropological inquiry;
+- Understand both qualitative and quantitative research methods as they apply to anthropological inquiry; and

 - Possess skills to communicate anthropological knowledge effectively through writing, oral presentation, and data presentation in various formats for diverse audiences.